dynamox-s-a/developer-challenges/front-end-challenge.md

 In maintenance industry, vibration analysis plays a main role: It uses physical quantities like acceleration and velocity to find evidences that help predict occurence of faults or degradations in machines.

-The page that displays this information in Dynapredict, our asset condition monitoring platform, is designed pretty much like [this](https://www.figma.com/file/QxUZkTUIzQA7cvyiMvVyxK/Front-end---Teste?type=design&node-id=1001%3A3&mode=design&t=JLnbGmQJcSlnYYE2-1).
+The page that displays this information in DynaPredict, our asset condition monitoring platform, is designed pretty much like [this](https://www.figma.com/file/QxUZkTUIzQA7cvyiMvVyxK/Front-end---Teste?type=design&node-id=1001%3A3&mode=design&t=JLnbGmQJcSlnYYE2-1).

 Use the figma as a reference to build an interface and develop the following user stories: